openworm/owmeta-core/docs/process.rst

 Requirements for data storage in OpenWorm
 =========================================
-Our OpenWorm database captures facts about `C. elegans`.
-The database stores data for generating model files and together with annotations describing the origins of the data.
 Below are a set of recommendations for implementation of the database organized around an RDF model.

 Interface
 ---------